 - Whisk in the eggs until well combined, then stir in all remaining ingredients thoroughly.

-- Once cool, cut into bars and DEVOUR!
+- Once cool, cut into bars, drizzle with additional almond butter, and DEVOUR!

 FOR THIS RECIPE, I RECOMMEND:

 WEIGHT WATCHERS POINTS PER SERVING: FREESTYLE POINTS: 8 POINTS+: 5.
 OLD POINTS: 3